 This EDTM uses HTTPS with a SSL enabled browser for trading partners’ access via the Internet.

 You will require some form of an upload component to permit a web browser to upload a file to the web server.
 This particular component allows control of the security context so that unauthorized users cannot exploit the function to access the server.
-This component may be purchased or can be built inhouse.
+This component may be purchased or can be built in-house.

 Implementation also requires a SSL certificate (VeriSign is a commonly used certificate provider).